 There are a number of hydel power stations in Tamil Nadu.
 The atomic power plant is located at Kalpakkam, in the Chengalpattu MGR district.

 Tamil Nadu is rich in handicrafts;

-notable among them are hand loomed silk, metal icons, leather work, Kalamkari (hand-painted fabric, using natural dyes), brass, bronze, and copper wares, and carved wood, palm leaf, and cane articles.
-For the best Chola bronzes and a glimpse of the magnificent paintings that flourished under Maratha rajas in the 18th century, travellers should head for Thanjavur.
+notable among them are hand-loomed silk, metal icons, leather work, Kalamkari (hand-painted fabric, using natural dyes), brass, bronze, and copper wares, and carved wood, palm leaf, and cane articles.
+For the best Chola bronzes and a glimpse of the magnificent paintings that flourished under Maratha rajas in the 18th century, travelers should head for Thanjavur.

 Capital of Tamilnadu

 Chennai (formerly, Madras), the largest city in South India and the fourth largest city in the country, is located on the Coromandel Coast.
-The city’s British lineage is evident in the various cathedrals, buildings in Indo-Saracenic style of architecture, wide tree lined avenues but there is no denying its traditional Tamil Hindu culture either.
-This is not surprising because this region had remained a centre of Pallavan culture long before the British came here.
+The city’s British lineage is evident in the various cathedrals, buildings in Indo-Saracenic style of architecture, wide tree-lined avenues but there is no denying its traditional Tamil Hindu culture either.
+This is not surprising because this region had remained a center of Pallavan culture long before the British came here.

 The varied aspects of traditional South Indian culture existing alongside the lifestyle of a modern city complete with its plush hotels, restaurants offering a range of continental to typical South Indian cuisine, long and uncrowded stretches of beaches, modern shopping malls, cinema halls, etc.

 Tamil, the official state language, is spoken by most of the people.
 The main religions in Tamil Nadu are Hinduism, Christianity, Islam, and Jainism.
 There is an established caste system, and the traditional differentiations here are a lot more pronounced than in many other parts of the country.
 The Brahmin community in Tamilnadu is very pious and people normally have a white mark on the forehead to signify caste.